OWASP/owasp-mastg/Document/0x05i-Testing-Code-Quality-and-Build-Settings.md

 ### Static Analysis

-Test the app native libraries to determine if they have the PIE an SSP protections enabled.
+Test the app native libraries to determine if they have the PIE and stack smashing protections enabled.

 You can use [radare2's rabin2](0x08-Testing-Tools.md#radare2) to get the binary information.
 We'll use [r2pay-v1.0.apk](https://github.com/OWASP/owasp-mstg/blob/master/Crackmes/Android/Level_04/r2pay-v1.0.apk) as an example.